debruine/data-sim-workshops/README.md

 ### Data simulation for mixed designs

-When: Tuesday July 13 15:30-17:00 (BST)
+When: Wednesday April 27 13:00-15:00 (BST)
-Where: From Proposal to Publication: Pathways to Open Science (zoom)
+Where: York University

 This session will cover simulating data for a mixed design, where trials are crossed with subjects.
 We will learn how to analyse this using